xiahualiu/wg_gaming_installer/README.md

 WireGuard does not fit your environment?
 Check out [openvpn-install](https://github.com/angristan/openvpn-install).

-Most part of this script is based on the angristan's [wireguard-install](https://github.com/angristan/wireguard-install/), because I am a new shell programmer so any improvement pull request is welcomed!

 ## Customize the forwarding ports

-The reason why it is full cone is due to the DNAT route rules in the iptables:

 After the installation, in `$HOME/.wireguard/add-fullcone-nat.sh` you can find: